 This is where Ricanstruction comes in.
 It’s not just a process of rebuilding the island after Hurricane Maria.
 It’s a process of reconstructing our identity, whether we live on the island or the mainland.
 A recent study of Floridians of Puerto Rican descent found we experienced “secondary trauma” from the storm, but also a renewed sense of identity and purpose.

 “Mainland Puerto Ricans felt strengthened by the support they provided and received and by the belief that Puerto Ricans are resilient and strong-minded,” the report states.
 “For them, the storm strengthened their cultural pride and made them more determined to help and serve the island.

 From personal experience, this study resonates with me – it’s what made me go to Puerto Rico last year to do relief work for a week and interview local nonprofits that were distributing gravity lights to people who still didn’t have power.
-But you can see a more prominent, public expression of this sentiment in Lin Manuel Miranda’s effort to bring his smash Broadway hit, “Hamilton” to the island.
+A more prominent, public expression of this sentiment is Lin Manuel Miranda’s effort to bring his smash Broadway hit, “Hamilton” to the island this past January.
 Like me, Lin Manuel Miranda’s parents are from the island, and he felt the call to do something positive with his education and talent.
 He is also aware that his blood line back to Puerto Rico IS his identity.
 In addition to bringing joy to the people at $10 per ticket, he raised money for his Flamboyan Arts Fund by selling overpriced tickets for $5,000, $4,593 of which supports the arts community in Puerto Rico.